Ancaster Village is one of the most unique districts in Canada…

 St. John’s Anglican Church is probably the most impressive structure in the village.
 It is situated on the peak of a hilltop and can be seen from many directions.
 The parish was originally founded in 1816.
 The Anglicans shared the Union Church with the Presbyterians until destroyed by fire in 1868.
 The new impressive church, built of local limestone, was re-opened in May of 1869.
 The cemetery contains many tombstones dating back to the early 1800’s.

-7. Ancaster Heritage Village West Gateway
+7. Ancaster Village West Gateway

-In July of 2012, the Ancaster Heritage Village was proud to open the gateway to the west end of the Village.
+In July of 2012, Ancaster Village was proud to open the gateway to the west end of the Village.
 Though not ‘heritage’ in years, the gateway is heritage in style.
 The Gateway also marks the entrance to the Heritage Rail Trail.

 8. Carriage Factory